kedanco/cssgrid/README.md

 - not all the space is used because CSS Grid will slice the grid following the px sizings
 - fr allows for flexible values, and making full use of the full grid
 - fr can be used as a fraction compared to other tracks (1fr 3fr 1fr 1fr)
-- auto will asjust to make size of content, whole column/row will follow
+- auto will adjust to make size of content, whole column/row will follow

 ## Lesson 8: CSS Grid repeat function
 - repeat functon(num of times, value to repeat)